One of the trickiest questions I frequently get asked as an Italian is what are the best places to visit in Italy.

 Viterbo is a lovely mid-sized city at the heart of Tuscia.
 You will find it about 100 km from Rome.
 Not many people outside of Italy have heard of it, so you’ll find a city that has yet to be discovered by mass tourism and with an interesting history.

-The medieval center is very well preserved.
-As Viterbo held the papal seat for about 24 years in the 13th century, you will find a gorgeous papal palace.
-Make sure to also visit the Duomo of San Lorenzo and the Church of Santa Maria Nuova, and to walk the narrow alleys of San Pellegrino.
-Go to the thermal baths – which are open to the public for a real steal.
+Make sure to also visit the Duomo of San Lorenzo and the Church of Santa Maria Nuova and walk the narrow alleys of San Pellegrino.
+For a real steal, go to the thermal baths, which are open to the public.

-HOW LONG TO STAY: Many visit Viterbo on day trips from Rome but you should plan a few days for a road trip around Tuscia.
+HOW LONG TO STAY: Many visit Viterbo on day trips from Rome, but you should plan a few days for a road trip around Tuscia.
 Places such as Bomarzo and Soriano nel Cimino, in the Cimini Hills; Bagnaia with the stunning Villa Lante; Vitorchiano; Bracciano with its Odescalchi Castle and the more famous Civita di Bagnoregio (known as the Dying City) all deserve a visit.

 Naples and Pompeii